-Entry is competitive.
-Courses often specify preferred or essential A-level or equivalent subjects, such as one science (eg biology) or social science (eg psychology).
+Courses often specify preferred or essential A-level or equivalent subjects, such as one science (for example biology) or social science (for example psychology).
 Some universities offer courses with a foundation year for those without the necessary entry qualifications.

-If you already have a degree in a relevant subject, you can often get recognition for this (a process called Accreditation of Prior Experiential Learning - APEL), enabling you to do the course in two rather than three years.
-Our course finder lists these 'accelerated' courses for for graduates.
+If you already have a degree in a relevant subject, you can often get recognition for this (a process called Accreditation of Prior Experiential Learning - APEL), enabling you to do a postgraduate course in two rather than three years.
+You can also find these courses using our Course Finder.

-You will need to secure a position as a nursing degree apprentice and your employer will then release you to study at university on a part-time basis.
+You will need to secure a position as an RNDA and your employer will release you to study at university part time.
 You will train in a range of practice placements, for example hospitals, GP practices, people’s homes and mental health facilities.

-The role of nursing associate is currently being trialled in England.
-It sits alongside existing nursing care support workers and fully-qualified registered nurses in both health and social care.
+The role of nursing associate sits alongside existing nursing care support workers and fully-qualified registered nurses in both health and social care.

-It will open up a career in nursing to people from all backgrounds and offer the opportunity to progress to training to become a registered nurse.
-As the trainee roles are being piloted in a variety of health and care settings, nursing associates will have wider opportunities and more flexibility to move between acute, social and community and primary care.
+It opens up a career in nursing to people from all backgrounds and offers the opportunity to progress to training to become a registered nurse.
+Trainee roles are often available in a variety of health and care settings.
+This means that nursing associates have wider opportunities and more flexibility to move between acute, social and community and primary care.

 The UCAS website allows you to search for courses and view entry requirements.
 More detailed information about specific courses can be found in university prospectuses and on their websites.